AaronKoppel/AppRatDataDictionary/README.md

 A JSON schema for machine-readable data interchanges is provided, along with test data which can be used to validate it.
 The schema may be integrated into government-wide data collection efforts such as Integrated Data Collection (IDC), which enables the Office of Management and Budget (OMB) to oversee implementation of the Data Center Optimization Initative (DCOI).

+Importantly, integration efforts must take into account differences in time intervals.
+For instance, while IDC is reportered quartlerly, IDC Strategic Plans are reportered in the spring IDC.
+Similarly, because the Application Rationalization Data Dictionary is intended to function on an annual basis, integration of the JSON schema should consistently occur at the end of only one IDC quarter.

 ## References

 <a name="footnote1">1.</a> Data Center and Cloud Optimization Initiative Program Management Office, The Application Rationalization Playbook (2020).
 CIO Council. https://www.cio.gov/assets/files/Application-Rationalization-Playbook.pdf.